SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Conclusion

 \section{Conclusion}

 This paper introduces SlabLU, a sparse direct solver framework designed for solving elliptic PDEs.
 The approach decomposes the domain into a sequence of thin slabs.
 The degrees of freedom internal to each slab are eliminated in parallel, yielding a reduced matrix $\mtx T$ defined on the slab interfaces.
-The reduced matrix $\mtx T$ is then factorized directly.
-The general two-level framework of SlabLU is simple to implement, easy to parallelize, and can be accelerated via batched linear algebra and GPU computations.
+The reduced matrix $\mtx T$ has dense sub-blocks but is rich in $\mathcal H$ and $\mathcal H^2$ matrix structure which can be used in constructing a linear complexity direct solver for many elliptic PDEs.

 One key innovation of the method is the use of randomized compression with a sparse direct solver to efficiently form $\mtx T$.
 The dense sub-blocks of $\mtx T$ have exact rank deficiencies in the off-diagonal blocks present in both the non-oscillatory and oscillatory regimes.
 The use of randomized black-box algorithms provides a purely algebraic means of efficiently forming $\mtx T$ for a variety of PDE discretizations.
-SlabLU requires $O(N^{5/3})$ time to build and $O(N^{7/6})$ time to apply.

 The numerical experiments presented in this paper demonstrate that SlabLU is highly effective when used in conjunction with high-order multi-domain spectral collocation schemes.
 The combination of SlabLU with high order discretization enables the rapid and accurate simulation of large-scale and challenging scattering phenomena on both rectangular and curved domains to high accuracy.

-The technique presented can readily be adapted to other standard discretization schemes such as finite element and finite volume methods.
-Less regular meshes can in principle be handled, although this would make some of the accelerations that we deploy less effective.
+The technique presented is algebraic and can readily be adapted to other standard discretization schemes such as finite element and finite volume methods that can be partitioned into slabs.